NodeBE4/opinion/_posts/2022-08-15-EnclavedMicrostate.md

 Slander is spoken.
 In print, it's libel.

+----- __711.10__ -----2022-08-20 11:22:00+08:00:

+No, Suisei would still be the exception as far as Holo is concerned.
+The Roboco model predates Hololive but Cover hired the talent; Pekora was scouted but still debuted as a Hololive member; Coco joined Hololive conventionally.

 ### 712: [What religion has the most historical evidence to back it up?](https://old.reddit.com/r/AskHistorians/comments/wplqjo/what_religion_has_the_most_historical_evidence_to/), submitted on 2022-08-16 13:22:26+08:00.

 ----- __712.1__ -----2022-08-16 15:10:29+08:00: